SaiReddy-123/portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-I'm Anietie Etuk 🤓, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
-With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.
+I’m Sai , a data professional who views data as a catalyst for change.
+With experience as a Programming Analyst, MIS Analyst, and Business Intelligence Engineer Specialist, I’ve developed a deep understanding of how data drives business success.

+In 2021, I pursued a Master’s in Information Technology in the USA, focusing on cloud computing and web technologies, further enhancing my technical expertise.

+Currently, I work as an Amazon QuickSight Developer for a government client, transforming complex data into actionable insights.
+I am also expanding my skillset in AI/ML technologies to stay ahead in data analytics and engineering.

+I am seeking opportunities to apply my diverse experience and technical knowledge to help organizations unlock the full potential of their data.
+Let’s connect!

 <!--Mention your top/relevant skills here - core and soft skills-->